-8.1 Marketing and External Engagement develops and delivers marketing strategies to recruit domestic students for undergraduate and postgraduate programs.
-Program-specific marketing plans are also developed by Marketing and External Engagement in collaboration with faculties.
+8.1 Marketing develops and delivers marketing strategies to recruit domestic students for undergraduate and postgraduate programs.
+Program-specific marketing plans are also developed by Marketing in collaboration with faculties.

-8.2 Marketing and External Engagement manages the University’s program of communication and engagement with schools.
+8.2 Marketing manages the University’s program of communication and engagement with schools.
 This includes

 - building and maintaining relationships with schools, guidance officers and teachers

-- coordinating the representation of USC at a range of school events including school visits, careers expos, subject selection evenings and awards evenings
+- coordinating the representation of the University at a range of school events including school visits, careers expos, subject selection evenings and awards evenings

 - communicating to schools and the school community (including parents and guardians)